 When you read instructions on how to prune English lavender, you’ll always see: ‘Never cut lavender back to the wood’.
 That’s because lavender doesn’t regenerate from old wood.

 Sometimes you’ll be told to leave about one third of the new green growth.
 Or ‘trim lightly.’

 So I used to prune my lavender rather warily.
 I was too frightened I’d kill it.
 But when I followed this advice – from 2010 to 2014, my lavender sprawled.
 It became leggy and never looked as good as my neighbour’s lavender.

-But now I know that we amateur gardeners often misinterpret advice.
-And there are always different views and different ways of doing things.
+But there are always different views and different ways of doing things.
 I now cut my English lavender back hard.
-And it comes back year after year.
+And it comes back – looking good – year after year.
 Let me explain.